sisrfeng/coc-wiki/Using-workspaceFolders.md

 Use command `:echo coc#util#root_patterns()` to get patterns used for resolve workspace folder of current buffer.

-## Disable workspace folders support

-You can add `"disableWorkspaceFolders": true` to the configuration section of the language server when you don't want the language server make use of workspaceFolders feature.

 ## Persist workspace folders

 You can make use of vim's session for persist workspace folders.